felipeZ/Haskell-abinitio/README.md

 of molecules using the Hartree-Fock, Self Consistent Field method along with several modules featuring diferent integration schemes and eigenvalue solving routines.

-The cabal package contains the Mian HartreeFock library along with a executable HsFock provided as the principal frontend.
+The cabal package contains the Main HartreeFock library along with a executable HsFock provided as the principal frontend.

 This tool is developed in the RESMOL research group http://www2.uah.es/resmol